Ackuq/serverless-on-heroku-katacoda/serverless-on-heroku/step2.md

 ### Upload Code to Heroku

-To create a working solution on Heroku, we have to create a `Procfile` in the folder `example-app` to tell Heroku what to do when we try to start our one-off dyno.
+A `Procfile` on Heroku is a text file which declares the dynos configurations and tells the platform which commands to execute on the dyno's startup.
+We have to create a `Procfile` in the folder `example-app` to tell Heroku what to do when we try to start our one-off dyno.

-A `Procfile` is quite simple: It should be called `Procfile` and after an identifier, it tells Heroku what to execute on the commandline.
+The syntax of a `Procfile` is quite simple: It should be called `Procfile` and after an identifier, it tells Heroku what to execute on the commandline.
 Our identifier is `serverless`, this is how our one-off dyno can be reached later on.
 We then tell Heroku to run our newly created Python script `serverless-task.py`.
+As our Python script is finite, the dyno descriptionwill be a one-off dyno.

 _Procfile_